The Future Firefighter Podcast

 Job Search Resources

 You have survived the first week as a probationary firefighter in the best career in the world.
-You might need to pinch yourself because you possibly feel like you just won the lottery.
-The first week undoubtedly went by so fast, that it feels like a blur and you are still in the process of trying to find out how you will “fit-in” to the firehouse culture.
-The last article covered the roles, responsibilities, and duties of being a probationary firefighter.
-This article is going to focus on the character traits that are necessary to pass the probationary period and these traits will also make a major contribution in building important relationships in the firehouse.
+However, you might need to pinch yourself because you possibly feel like you just won the lottery.
+The first week undoubtedly went by so fast that it feels like a blur and you are still in the process of trying to find out how you will "fit in" to the firehouse culture.
+Previously in this article, we covered the roles, responsibilities and duties of being a probationary firefighter.
+We will now focus on the character traits necessary to pass the probationary period, which will also contribute to building meaningful relationships in the firehouse.

-On our first day, as we embark upon this prized career in the fire service, it is necessary to show up and arrive early to the fire station.
-Early is comprised of at least 60 minutes prior to the start of our shift.
-Several tasks are essential and required to be completed before we can officially start the day on “Big Red” in the Jumpseat.
-Don’t be late in this profession!
-You will be left behind at the station if you are late, and more importantly, you don’t get a 2nd chance for a 1st impression!
+On our first day, as we embark upon this prized career in the fire service, it is necessary to show up and arrive early at the fire station.
+Early is comprised of at least 60 minutes before the start of our shift.
+Several tasks are essential and required to be completed before officially starting the day on "Big Red" in the Jumpseat.
+Don't be late in this profession!
+You will be left behind at the station if you are late and more importantly, you don't get a 2nd chance for a 1st impression!